MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 ## Frame Rendering Cycle

 Rendering is implemented in overridden `HelloTriangleApp::Render` method.
-First, base graphics application rendering logic is called with `GraphicsApp::Render()` and rendering is continued only when it succeeds.
+Base graphics application rendering is executed first with `GraphicsApp::Render()` and rendering is continued only when it succeedes, it waits for previous iteration of rendering cycle completion and availability of all frame resources.
 Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

 To begin encoding, command list has to be reset with render state using `CommandList::Reset(...)` method.
 Default view state is set with full frame viewport and scissor rect using `RenderCommandList::SetViewState(...)`.
 Drawing of 3 vertices is submitted as `Triangle` primitive using `RenderCommandList::Draw` call.
-Vertex buffers are not used here, so the vertex shader will receive only `vertex_id` and will need to generate vertex coordinates based on that.
+Vertex buffers are not used for simplification, so the vertex shader will receive only `vertex_id` and will need to provide vertex coordinates based on that.
 Finally, `CommandList::Commit` method is called to complete render commands encoding.

 Execution of GPU rendering is started with `CommandQueue::Execute(...)` method called on the same command queue which was used to create the command list submitted for execution.
 Frame buffer with the result image is presented by